Dan-Martin-dev/Dan-Martin-dev/README.md

-# Hi, i'm Daniel Demartino.
+# Hi, i'm Daniel Demartino, a backend developer with expertise in Python.
 Nice to meet you! :raised_hand: :eyeglasses: :snake:

 ## About Me:
 I am passionate about Backend Development, Web Development and Working with APIs.